wombleton/gitlaw-nz/acts/L/Limited Partnerships Act 2008.md

     (8) For the purposes of this section, _prescribed_ means prescribed by regulations made under this Act or by the Registrar by notice in the _Gazette_.

-    (9) If the general partners of a limited partnership fail to comply with subsection (1) or (2), every general partner of the limited partnership commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (9) If the general partners of a limited partnership fail to comply with subsection (1) or (2), every general partner of the limited partnership commits an offence and is liable on conviction to a fine not exceeding $10,000\.

-    Compare: 1993 No 105 [s 214][174]
+    Compare: 1993 No 105 [s 214][175]

+    Section 76(9): amended, on 1 July 2013, by [section 413][157] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 77 Registrar may alter register to conform with address contained in annual return